Z3t4Byt3/gh-pages-url-shortener/README.md

       `var PATH_SEGMENTS_TO_SKIP = 1;`.
       1. This is as GitHub domains have an additional path segment (the repo name) after the host name.
-1. Create a new repo as a database.
+1. Crie um novo repo como um database.
 (Or you could use your forked repo)
    1. Update `var GITHUB_ISSUES_LINK = "<your-github-issues-link>";` at the top
       of `404.html` accordingly afterwards.
-      1. Format for `GITHUB_ISSUES_LINK`:
+      1. Formato para `GITHUB_ISSUES_LINK`:
          `https://api.github.com/repos/{owner}/{repo}/issues/`
-      1. Remember the trailing `/`!
+      1. Lembre-se da trailing `/`!
 1. Push your changes to your forked repo, and your low cost and cool as heck URL shortener will be ready for use!